6 tools to manage stress-eating

 If you’ve ever found yourself ‘magically’ at the end of a packet of biscuits while working at your laptop or polishing off a tub of hummus while cooking, then you may need to work on your food awareness.
 Are you someone who eats very healthily throughout the day, but at dinnertime you struggle to control your portions?
 Or maybe you’re a desktop muncher, always with a snack at your computer?
 No matter your pattern, spend some time trying to bring awareness to the times of day and situations that cause you to overeat.
 Once you create awareness around the habits that are working against you, you can more easily apply some of the tools below to help resolve them.

 Do you have a gateway food?
 Perhaps you struggle not to scoff every piece of chocolate in the house, yet you can happily let a packet of crisps sit on the shelf for months?
-If this is the case, then avoiding your trigger foods in place of foods that you enjoy, but don’t feel out of control around, can be a helpful approach when trying to manage stress-eating.
-For example, instead of relaxing in the evening with a bowl of ice cream, maybe a glass of wine can elicit the same pleasure without the consequence of overconsumption.
-While the goal is never to ‘banish’ a certain food forever, it can quickly support a sense of calm and control in the short-term.
+Having tempting foods, especially those which are highly-palatable, within view can lead to overeating even when you aren't hungry.
+If this is the case, then removing trigger foods from your environment in place of food options that you can still enjoy, but don’t feel out of control around, can be a helpful approach when trying to manage stress-eating.
+While the goal is never to ‘banish’ a certain food forever, limiting temptation can quickly support a sense of calm and control in the short-term.

 4. Lean into structure

 Structure and routine are a body’s friend.
 Everything about our body works on a rhythm and cycle; from our sleep, to our hormonal and our digestive patterns.
 As such, adding some structure to your meal times or eating patterns can be really helpful in shutting off your impulse to stress-eat.
 For example, implementing a curfew i.e finishing your meals for the day by 8pm can be really helpful in avoiding late night snacking in front of the TV.
-Equally, sticking to a schedule of three meals per day and saying no to snacks can help to curb those workstation nibbles.
+Equally, sticking to a schedule of eating that suits you e.g three balanced meals per day without snacks or regular meals with set snacks, can help to curb those unplanned workstation nibbles.

 5. Create a list of alternative activities

 When we find ourselves reaching for food when we’re not hungry, it’s often because we are seeking pleasure and comfort, not sustenance.
-In this instance, it’s really useful to have a list of alternative activities that will make you feel better without the guilt which overeating can bring.
-Luckily, science is on our side and researchers have identified a few key activities including mindfulness, meditation, exercise and connection (i.e. socialising, romance etc) which all create a similar response in the brain as junk food.
+In this instance, it’s really useful to have a list of alternative activities that can support stress release and help you to feel better without overeating.
+Luckily, science is on our side and researchers have identified a few key activities including mindfulness, meditation, exercise and connection (i.e. socialising, romance etc) which create a similar response in the brain as junk food.

 6. Choose nutrient dense foods